 - Homemade pizza nights instead of takeout: We’ve been keeping our eating out budget under control by making homemade pizza on Friday nights instead of getting takeout.
 I just shared my favorite crust recipe and sauce recipe so you can make your own!

 - Double Ad Day: I recently discovered that a local grocery store runs their ads Wednesday-Wednesday and if you shop on Wednesday you can get the sales from last week and this week all at once.
 A lot of their food is pricey but they run great sales to get you in the store.
 We got some great deals on fruit as well as chicken for $1.69 per pound.

 - Meal Planning: We’ve been eating healthier than ever thanks to the Zero Sugar Diet book, but have stayed within our grocery budget thanks to my meal planning efforts.
-If you want to learn my simple meal planning method, click here to get my guide.
-Hundreds of families are using it and I even have one woman who told me she’s saving $1,000 per month on groceries because of Let’s Make Meal Planning Simple!!
+If you want to learn how to save money with meal planning, I’ve got a great video training series for you! (it’s FREE!)Click HERE to sign up for the free meal planning videos!

 - The Dollar Store: I’ve been shopping at Dollar Tree. (…Where everything is actually a dollar.
 I can’t stand the dollar stores where things cost more.
 It makes no sense.
 That’s not a dollar store!
 Rant over.)
 We get shower curtain liners, doggy poopy bags, candy for gifts, birthday decorations, and holiday decor for much cheaper than anywhere else.

 - Decluttr.com: We got some extra money by selling an old ipod and a video game to Decluttr.com.
 Their service is easy to use and you get money for the stuff you don’t want anymore.
 They buy video games, consoles, old phones, tablets, and other tech.
 Plus CDs, DVDs, textbooks, and LEGO toys.

 You Might Like These Posts Too: